dsecuredcom/dynamic-file-searcher/Readme.md

 This flag is used to append bypasses to words.
 For example, if the tool detects `admin` as a word, it will append `admin;` and `admin..;` etc. to the word.
 This is useful for bypassing filters.

-### use-static-separator

-This flags allows including a big wordlist (see input/english-words.txt) to split words into smaller words.
-For example, `vendortool` will be split into `vendortool`, `vendor` and `tool`.
-This is useful for more targeted path generation.

 ## How It Works

 1. The tool reads the domain(s) from either the `-domain` flag or the `-domains` file.